Share this article

 We love the interview process.
 We get to brag about how cool WCG is.
-We get to ask questions that lead to dialogues, stories and fun conversations.
-Interviews are serious since so much is at stake, but they are mostly filled with laughter and light-hearted banter.
+Talk about our amazing team.
+Explain our mission and what we are trying accomplish.
+We also get to ask questions that lead to dialogues, stories and fun conversations.
+Interviews are oftentimes seen as formal and serious since so much is at stake, but they should be mostly filled with laughter and light-hearted banter.
 Of course, this is all intentional.

-WCG’s leadership believes that we can teach anyone taxes and accounting, and we have.
+WCG’s leadership and the team believe that we can teach anyone taxes and accounting, and we have.
 Just like the 17 year old who takes a summer job stocking shelves at a retail store just to one day be running a multi-million dollar company, WCG has similar stories.
 But we cannot teach… what is either in your DNA or it isn’t… is how to interact with people.
 Are you open?
 Receptive?
 Inquisitive?
 Can we sit across the table from you for an hour, and enjoy some margs, chips and salsa?
-No, we don’t need to be besties, but we need to be able to interact around the office without it being awkward or clunky.
+No, we don’t need to be besties, but we need to be able to interact around the office without it being awkward or clunky, or have a chilling effect.

 Meanwhile during the interview, while we are checking you out, you are also checking us out.
 Some questions are internal; “I wonder if she leaves wet towels on the floor?”
 She’s thinking, “I wonder if he clips his toe nails in bed?”
 Kidding aside, and back to a professional interview process, one of the best questions we routinely get asked is, “What do I need to do to be successful at WCG?”